Balaprabavathi/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 ## Solution
 1. Data Extraction: Clone the PhonePe Pulse GitHub repository using scripting to fetch the data.
 2. Data Transformation: Use Python and Pandas to clean and preprocess the data, handling missing values and formatting it for analysis.
-3. Database Insertion: Insert the transformed data into a MySQL database using mysql-connector-python for efficient storage and retrieval.
+3. Storing transformed data in a POSTGRESQL database.
 4. Dashboard Creation: Develop an interactive dashboard using Streamlit and Plotly.
 The dashboard will feature various dynamic visualizations, including geo maps, and provide multiple dropdown options for user interaction.
 5. Data Retrieval: Fetch data from the MySQL database to update the dashboard dynamically.